 Find-A-Dietitian: There are over 600 private practice dietitians across Canada – find one close to you today!

-The employee health insurance campaign is spearheaded by the Consulting Dietitians Network (CDN) - a group of over 300 registered dietitians (RD) in private practice across Canada.
-The CDN is supported by Dietitians of Canada and works alongside the BC Local Action Group, a team of dedicated RDs with the same mission: “to ensure that more Canadians with employee health insurance have dietitian coverage.”
+The employee health insurance campaign is spearheaded by the Consulting Dietitians Network (CDN) - a group of over 440 registered dietitians (RD) in private practice across Canada.
+The CDN is supported by Dietitians of Canada and works alongside a Local Action Groups from Nova Scotia, Ontario, British Columbia, Alberta and Saskatchewan.
+An Employee Health Insurance Advocacy (EHIA) Advisory Committee was formed in 2018 to provide input and advice to an EHIA Consultant to aid the development of a sustainable strategy for additional dietitian coverage on employee health insurance plans across the country.